Alcohol and Sleep Apnea: A Dangerous Cocktail

 One of the hallmarks of Norman’s illness was his excuse that a drink before bedtime made him sleep better.
 In truth, this is a fallacy.
 A nightcap might send you into dreamland faster, but alcohol disrupts your sleep patterns later in the night, which is probably why he had his bad spells in the early morning hours.

-In some cases, alcohol actually seems to cause sleep disorders.
+In some cases, alcohol may even cause sleep disorders.
 If snoring disrupts your sleep, the malady becomes worse when you drink.
 If you don’t snore, you may start after a drink or two.
-If you normally snore, drinking can augment the problem into sleep apnea.
+If you normally snore, drinking may increase sleep apnea risk.

 One of the reasons that sleep apnea becomes worse after drinking is that when throat muscles relax and cause a cessation of breathing, you ordinarily gasp for breath and startle yourself awake.
 If you have been drinking, you are more relaxed, and may be unable to awaken and start breathing again.
-Alcoholics are at a higher risk of getting sleep apnea, other sleep disorders and sleep disruptions.
+Alcoholics are at a higher risk of sleep apnea and other sleep disorders such as insomnia.

 If you suffer from sleep apnea or another sleep disorder, you would be wise to avoid alcohol.
-Never use alcohol as a nightcap and be very careful of mixing sleeping pills with an evening drink - a mistake that can turn deadly.
+Never use alcohol as a nightcap and never mix sleeping pills with alcohol.